 You are here

 Employees holding full-time or benefits eligible positions are eligible for Group Medical Coverage.
-Grant funded with benefits employees may be eligible for medical coverage based on conditions of the grant or outside funding.
+Grant-funded employees with benefits may be eligible for medical coverage based on conditions of the grant or outside funding.
 Initial enrollment takes place during new hire orientation, and coverage normally begins the first day of the month following full-time date of hire.
 For more information, refer to Employment Policies & Procedures Manual.

 Changes may be made within 31 days of a qualifying event.
 Qualifying event examples include marriage, divorce, birth, family member loss of coverage and death.